 Root canal procedures are a type of endodontic (tooth root) therapy.
 It’s a common procedure that dentists perform every day to save teeth that would otherwise need to be extracted.
-More than 15 million root canals are performed each year in the United States with a 95% success rate or higher.
+More than 15 million root canals are performed yearly in the United States, with a 95% success rate or higher.

-If your child or teen may need a root canal and you’re searching online for Denver root canal, root canal in Aurora CO, root canal in Thornton CO, or if you have any questions about root canals or other dental procedures, call us today.
-Call (303) 953-8801 to book an appointment with Dr. Jodi or email [email protected].
+If your child or teen may need a root canal and you’re searching online for Denver root canal, root canal Aurora, CO, root canal Thornton, CO, or if you have any questions about root canals or other dental procedures, call us today.
+If your looking for a root canal near me, call (303) 953-8801 to book an appointment or complete the online booking form.

 Why is a Root Canal Performed?

-An infection in nerve tissue or pulp inflammation can cause a lot of pain, and if left untreated, it can lead to loss of the tooth or even a spread of infection.
-It also eliminates the need for a tooth extraction in the future and a subsequent dental implant.
+An infection in nerve tissue or pulp inflammation can cause a lot of pain, and if left untreated, it can lead to the loss of the tooth or even the spread of infection.
+It also eliminates the need for tooth extraction in the future and a subsequent dental implant.

 To better understand why a root canal is necessary, it’s helpful to know a little bit about the anatomy of a tooth.
 Each tooth is made up of three main layers:

-- The dentin-This is the layer under the enamel that makes up the majority of the tooth.
+- The dentin – This is the layer under the enamel that makes up most of the tooth.

 Do I Need a Root Canal?

 There are several signs that you may need root canal therapy.
-If you experience any of the following, you should see your dentist as soon as possible.
+If you experience the following, you should see your dentist as soon as possible.

 - Severe pain when chewing or applying pressure to the tooth